inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/FloodEvacuationFunction.rst

 Need evacuation

 **Synopsis**:
-To assess the impacts of (flood or tsunami) inundation in raster format on population.
+To assess the impacts of flood inundation in raster format on population.

 **Actions**:
 Provide details about how many people would likely need to be evacuated, where they are located and what resources would be required to support them.